Azure-Samples/explore-iot-operations/samples/http-sql-connector-app-dotnet/ReadMe.md

 If using SQL the username is always "sa" when using the default user and the password is the one set in the previous steps.
 Please populate base64 encoded values accordingly if using any other user.

-2.`console-app-configmap.yaml` : This file contains the configuration for the Context App for State Store.
+2.`console-app-configmap.yaml` : This file contains the configuration for the HTTP SQL Connector App for State Store.
 The following values need to be updated:

 #### HTTP TABLE